 Twines or thicker like strings are sometimes used to wrap food as gifts or truss turkey, chicken before getting it inside an oven.
 Using kitchen shears to untie those string/ twine is really easy, even easier than a knife.
 You can also use a pair of normal scissors for this task.

-This is so amazing that some shears have the shape of the bottle openers right near the handle.
+Another great use among kitchen shears uses to be a bottle opener.
+It is so unique that some shears have the shape of the bottle openers right near the handle.
 If there isn’t any, the plier-like teeth can do this job for you.
-The plier-like teeth can hold the lids tight and you can use it to twist or open any types of bottle.
+The plier-like teeth can hold the lids tight, and you can use them to twist or open any bottle.

 I think you may find the plastic bottle lids sometimes really annoying.
-The piece of plastic holding back the lid is tenacious, due to some of the production’s error mostly.
+The plastic holding back the lid is tenacious due to some of the production’s errors mostly.
 When you need a little more momentum and use your full power more efficiently, you can grab kitchen shears to hold the lid tight and start twisting.
 It can also prevent your hands from being hurt.

 The Right Procedure to Wash Kitchen Shears/ Scissors Clean

-In order to keep your shears/ scissors well-preserved, both hygienically protected & longer durability, we need to clean it the right way.
+To keep your shears/ scissors well-preserved, both hygienically protected & with longer durability, we need to clean it the right way.
 Below, we clear it out in easy-to-follow steps, check if what we are telling you is right:

-There are 2 types of shears/ scissors: the type that you can split the 2 blades to clean each of them separately ; the other type that you can’t do that.
-The 2-blade shears that are able to be splited are the one you can clean easier.
-Please check the joint between 2 blades, if that’s a screw then don’t try to split the 2 blades!
-Washing 2 blades is as easy as washing the whole shears together.
+There are two types of shears/ scissors: the style that you can split the two blades to clean each of them separately; the other kind that you can’t do that.
+You can break the edges to clean easier.
+Please check the joint between the two blades.
+If that’s a screw, then don’t try to split the two blades!
+Washing 2 edges are as comfortable as washing the whole shears together.

 Why do you have to wash shears?
 Not only shears/ scissors but also other kitchen utensils, there are bacteria on the surface of any cookware we use.
 Bacteria can cause digestive problems, which lead to bigger issues for your health.
 Keeping the shears and other utensils clean is necessary.

-After cutting food with sauce, crunches, or sticky, there will be hard substances on the blade of the kitchen shears/ scissors.
-And of course, the place for bacteria to live and thrive is on the big visible substances we can see.
+After cutting food with sauce, crunches, or sticky, there will be hard substances on the kitchen shears/scissors’ blade.
+Of course, the place for bacteria to live and thrive is on the big visible substances we can see.

-The normal dishwasher or cloth can’t wipe those substances away easily so in order to remove it, you have to use the dishwashing rub and try as hard as the stains/ hard substances go away.
+The normal dishwasher or cloth can’t wipe those substances away easily, so to remove them.
+You have to use the dishwashing rub and try as hard as the stains/ hard substances go away.
 Only move to the next step after successfully eliminate hard substances/ stains on the blade.

 Now, the hard substances are rubbed away.
-You can take out some dishwashing detergent with water (it’s the best to use hot water).
+You can take out some dishwashing detergent with water (it’s best to use hot water).
 Mix the detergent with hot water until you can see bubbles.
-Make sure that the soap reach the joint where the 2 blades meets as the bacteria grow ther a lot.
+Ensure that the soap reaches the joint where the 2 blades meet as the bacteria grow there.

-After washing kitchen shears along with other utensils, you need to wash it with clean water about twice.
+After washing kitchen shears and other utensils, you need to wash them with clean water about twice.
 To maximize the chance of getting all of them clean, you can wash the first time with hot/ warm water and the second time with cold/ normal clean water.
-When you can hear the sound “kit kit” when rubbing the utensils’ surface with your hand skin, they are all clean.
+When you hear the sound “kit kit” when rubbing the utensils’ surface with your hand skin, they are all clean.

-- Using a dry cloth: Use it to manually dry each utensils/ cookware.
+- Using a dry cloth: Use it to dry each utensil/ cookware manually.
 Remember to try your best to reach the joint where the 2 blades of the shears/ scissors meet and leave the least water as you can.
 Additional step: Place a small piece of napkin or paper to let all the moisture dry!

-- Leaving shears/ scissors unattended in an open space: Of course the space should be bright, no damp, room temperature or maybe a little hotter.
-This way will cost you more time to wait, usually 1-2 hours before you can store the utensils/ cookware.
+- Leaving shears/ scissors unattended in an open space: Of course, space should be bright, no damp, room temperature, or maybe a little hotter.
+This way will cost you more time to wait, usually 1-2 hours before storing the utensils/ cookware.

-- Using a washing machine: Go along with a washing machine is a machine that helps you dry utensils/ cookware.
-It’s like an oven with hot temperature that makes water steam off.
-This is the best way but it might cost you some $$$ 🙂
+- Using a washing machine: Go along with a washing machine to help you dry utensils/ cookware.
+It’s like an oven with a hot temperature that makes water steam off.

-You must make sure the shears are dry before storing it.
-It’s very important to prevent molds from growing inside your kitchen.
-Moreover, water can rust the metal of the shears and reduce the quality of the shears’ material.
+It would help if you made sure the shears are dry before storing them.
+It’s essential to prevent molds from growing inside your kitchen.
+Moreover, water can rust the shears’ metal and reduce the quality of the shears’ material.

-I know there are a lot of family kitchen where they have a kitchen drawer or a hang basket to place all the utensils & cookware together.
+I know there is a lot of family kitchen where they have a kitchen drawer or a hanging basket to place all the utensils & cookware together.
 After all the steps we take to prevent water from rusting your shears, now the rusty components from other metal utensils can ruin that effort.
 For kitchen shears/ scissors, a knife block is the best option.

-Hopefully, this article has done its part to clarify the term “kitchen shears uses” and show the readers of St.J.G Kitchen Blog how to store shears/ scissors the right way.
-If there is any suggestions or questions, please kindly contact me via my email on the contact page or comment on this post.
+Hopefully, this article has done its part to clarify the term “kitchen shears uses” and show St.J.G Kitchen Blog’s readers how to store shears/ scissors the right way.
+If there are any suggestions or questions, please kindly contact me via my email on the contact page or comment on this post.
 I’d love to hear from you and hope to hear that soon!